Noncommutative Bennett and Rosenthal inequalities: Large deviation principle

-Let us recall that copies of semicircular random variables can be constructed on the full Fock space, see e.g. \cite[Section 2.6]{VDN}.
+Let us recall that copies of semicircular random variables can be constructed on the full Fock space; see, for example, \cite{VDN}, Section 2.6.
 We find a sequence of the so-called free (thus fully independent) Gaussian random variables $\{s_i\}_{i\in I}$ with the identical distribution $\gamma_{0,2}$.
-By rotation invariance of the free functor we deduce from \cite[Section 3.4]{VDN} that
+By rotation invariance of the free functor, we deduce from \cite{VDN}, Section 3.4, that